A proven pathway out of homelessness.

 • 50% of program graduates volunteer in their communities today.
 Two program alumni currently serve on HIP’s Board of Trustees, providing an important perspective.

-• Added the first of 3 new homes to our Transitional Housing program
+• Identified a 9th apartment to expand our Transitional Housing program

 Stories of Impact